emagiz/emdocs/mds/microlearning/intermediate-testing-in-emagiz.md

 	   </br></br>
 	   Furthermore we will take a look at user acceptance testing.
 A crucial part in delivering a stable integration solution to the customer.
         </br></br>
-        - Total time: between 20 and 30 minutes
+        - Total time: between 10 and 20 minutes
         </br>
         - Last updated - April 2021
     </p>